puppetlabs/bolt/documentation/bolt_types_reference.md

 ## `ResourceInstance`

 `ResourceInstance` objects are used to store the observed and desired state of a target's resource and to track events for the resource.
 These objects do not modify or interact with a target's resources.

 > **Note:** The `ResourceInstance` data type is under active development and is subject to change.
+  You can learn more about this data type and how to use it in the [experimental features documentation](experimental_features.md#resourceinstance-data-type).

 You can access `ResourceInstance` functions with dot notation, using the syntax: `$resource.function`.